University Town Center

-Metro One office building designed by Edward Durell Stone (built 1963, renovated 1996) and located at University Town Center, Hyattsville, Maryland.

 University Town Center, formerly New Town Center, is located in Hyattsville, Prince George's County, Maryland, United States.
 It was a planned urban center designed by Edward Durell Stone and located on a 105 acre parcel at the intersection of Belcrest Road and East-West Highway and across from the then new Prince George's Plaza.
-The initial construction on this development took place in 1963–64; its buildings are listed on the National Register of Historic Places.
+The initial construction on this development took place in 1963–64; its buildings are listed on the National Register of Historic Places in 2018.
 A second phase commenced after the opening of the Hyattsville Crossing station, Washington Metro rapid transit station in 1993.